gunjan3d/PlantDiseaseClassiffier/README.md

 Contribution:
 Contributions to this project are welcome.
 If you encounter any bugs, have feature requests, or want to contribute enhancements, please submit an issue or pull request.

+The Dataset can be downloaded from [Click Here](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset)